luquelab/GoldSim/docs/approach/index.md

 ---

+## Module 1 - eDAR

+eDAR stands for electron Donor-Acceptor Ratio.
+When there are more electron donors acceptors (oxygen) than donors (sugar), catabolic metabolism dominates.
+When the opposite happens, anabolic metabolism dominates.

 ## Technical information on how to organize the documentation
 The associated file `index.md` contains a YAML front matter to indicate the layout, title, and navigation options.
 The repo's website is based on Jekyll's theme [Just-the-Docs](https://pmarsceill.github.io/just-the-docs/).
 Explore their [documentation]([Just-the-Docs](https://pmarsceill.github.io/just-the-docs/)) and associated [GitHub repo](https://github.com/pmarsceill/just-the-docs) to adapt your project's website to your needs.
 ---